 - Take a tour: Join a ranger-led program through the park or take a tour with a smaller, local outfit to learn more about the park and let someone else do the navigating.

 - Scenic drive: Take a drive through the park along Bear Lake Road or Fall River Road to catch sight of our wildlife.
 Just be sure to pull over off the road completely if you see a herd of elk or other animals to not block the road for other park visitors.

 Some of the best viewing spots for winter wildlife in Rocky Mountain National Park include Moraine Park, Bear Lake Road, and the Fall River entrance to the park.

 - Know where to go: Moraine Park, Bear Lake Road, Devil’s Gulch, and in town around Lake Estes are hot spots for wildlife watching.

 - Know when to go: Animals are more active at dawn or dusk.

-- Keep a distance: Park rules state that you need to keep at least 75 ft. of distance between you and our wildlife, especially with mothers and their young, and up to 120 ft. for bigger animals like bears and moose.
+- Keep a distance: Park rules state that you need to keep at least 75 ft. of the distance between you and our wildlife, especially with mothers and its young, and up to 120 ft. for bigger animals like bears and moose.

 - Do not feed: Feeding the animals is illegal in national parks and beyond the legal consequences, feeding them makes them dependent on humans and lose their sense of fear of humans and can become more aggressive or need to be put down.

-Many guests staying at our cabins and vacation rentals at Rocky Mountain Resorts have had the fortune of just looking out their window to see some of our wildlife right in their front yard!
+Many guests staying at our cabins and vacation rentals at Rocky Mountain Resorts are able to enjoy winter wildlife watching in Estes Park right from their window!
+Our vacation rentals rest just minutes from the park’s entrance and offer beautiful Rocky Mountain scenery, all on a budget you can afford.
 Find the perfect Estes Park cabin to return to and review your photos after a day of wildlife watching in the park.